Iran's policies attacked by U.N. head, Egyptian leader

 "His going there harmed the message and really sabotaged the efforts, which are so critical today, to stop the illegal Iranian nuclear activity," Ayalon told Israel Radio.

-However, Meir Javedanfar, an Iranian-Israeli expert at the Interdisciplinary Centre in Herzliya, Israel, said Mursi and Ban deserved credit for their blunt remarks in Tehran.
+However, Meir Javedanfar, an Iranian-Israeli expert at the Interdisciplinary Center in Herzliya, Israel, said Mursi and Ban deserved credit for their blunt remarks in Tehran.

 "BULLYING MANNER"